Find over 40 fine motor activity ideas with kitchen items. Learn how to use everyday household items as fine motor tools for kids.

-Food Picks – Kids can use these fun picks to eat pieces of fruit, cubes or cheese, etc. The picks are also fun playdough tools.
+Food Picks – Kids can use these fun picks to eat pieces of fruit, cubes, cheese, etc. The picks are also fun playdough tools.

-I hope that you found a few everyday household items in your kitchen to use for fun fine motor activities.
+I hope you found a few ideas for everyday household items in your kitchen to use for fun fine motor activities.
 I would love to hear some of your ideas.

 Free Fine Motor Printable